 There are many reasons an adult may lose a tooth.
 Dental trauma, such as sports injuries or car accidents, can lead to the loss of one or more teeth.
 Other times, your tooth may require extraction in order to reduce crowding or prevent the spread of a severe tooth infection.
+Hypodontia, or the failure to develop some adult teeth can leave spaces in your smile.
 The most common cause of adult tooth loss is periodontal disease, according to the National Institutes of Health.

 Gum infections are usually the result of poor oral hygiene, though sometimes hormonal fluctuations and genetics are the culprits.
 Patients with gum disease often exhibit red, swollen, or sore gums that bleed easily.
 Without expedient treatment, gum disease may lead to loose teeth that require extraction.
 This is because gum disease leads to gum tissue recession that exposes tooth root surfaces.
 It is much better to care for the teeth and gums you have rather than searching for ways to replace lost teeth.

 Facial Collapse or bite collapse is common when people don’t replace teeth

 Losing a tooth means that your surrounding teeth may drift toward the empty socket.
 The more teeth you lose, the bigger the space, and the more room for shifting.
 Eventually, you are likely to develop severe misalignment which increases your risk of tooth decay, gum disease, and TMJ issues.
 Missing teeth also cause the body to stop supplying surrounding jawbone tissue with vitamins and nutrients.
 Natural tooth roots stimulate jawbone growth every time we chew.
 The loss of even one tooth can lead to jawbone atrophy.